dlhaar/electricity-analysis/README.md

 ### Prerequisites
 To run the jupyter notebooks, you should have the following installed:
-- create an environment (e.g. venv)
+- an environment (e.g. venv)
 - jupyter lab

 ### Steps
 1. Fork and clone the git repository
 2. Navigate to the project folder and activate the environment
-3. On the terminal type:
+3. In the terminal type:

   ```shell
   pip install -r requirements.txt